rajatb115/data-mining-col761/README.txt

 The file apriori.cpp contains an implementation of the apriori algorithm wherein we initially generate a set of frequent items and then until the candidate set is empty we keep generating frequent itemsets of size 1 greater as we do in apriori and filter to obtain frequent itemsets.

 Part B) Performance comparison between Apriori and FP-tree implementation:

-In this part we are comparing the running performance of Apriori algorithm vs FP-tree algorithm.
+In this part we are comparing the running time of Apriori algorithm with running time of FP-tree algorithm.
+We have used plot.py script to run Apriori and FP-tree algorithm on various minimum support threshold and plot a graph showing the running time of both the algorithms on those thresholds.
+The plot of the graph will be saved in "output" folder with the name of "plot.png".
+After running the script we can conclude that with the decrease in the minimum threshold support the time taken by Apriori algorithm is increasing exponentially.
+Even for 5% and 10% threshold it is taking more than 8 hrs to generate the result for the given test dataset(webdocs.dat).
+On the other hand FP-tree algorithm takes far less time as compared to Apriori algorithm, thus we are able to run FP-tree algorithm even for 5% and 10% threshold for the given dataset under 5 mins.

 Question 3: